Ephigenia/mite-cli/README.md

 ### Update Service

-This comamnd can update a service’s name, note, hourly rate and archived state.
+This command can update a service’s name, note, hourly rate and archived state.

 Change the hourly rate of a service: